 Our non-employee directors are entitled to receive an annual retainer in the amount of \$60,000, plus an additional annual payment of \$20,000 for the chairperson and \$15,000 for each other member of the audit committee and \$15,000 for the chairperson and \$10,000 for each other member of the compensation committee and nominating and corporate governance committee, with such amounts paid in quarterly installments.
-In April 2020, our Board voted to reduce the amount of the annual retainer by 10% in recognition of the challenges facing the Company.
-We also provided our non-employee directors with equity compensation under the 2016 Plan as additional compensation and incentive.
+We also provide our non-employee directors with equity compensation under the 2016 Plan as additional compensation and incentive.
 On the date of each annual meeting of stockholders, our non-employee directors receive an annual equity award with a value of \$100,000 that vest on the earlier of the first anniversary of the grant date or the next annual meeting of stockholders.